sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 OpsGenie has deprecated and will shut down their v1 API on June 30, 2018.

-_NOTE: To continue using the Sensu Enterprise OpsGenie integration, you must upgrade to Sensu Enterprise 3.0 before June 30, 2018._
+_WARNING: To continue using the Sensu Enterprise OpsGenie integration, you must upgrade to Sensu Enterprise 3.0 and update your Sensu Enterprise OpsGenie configuration before June 30, 2018._

 Sensu Enterprise 3.0 updates the OpsGenie integration to use OpsGenie's new v2 Alert, necessitating a breaking change to Sensu Enterprise's OpsGenie configuration specification.

-#### Configure OpsGenie for `responders`
+#### Update OpsGenie configuration for `responders`

-_NOTE: To continue routing events to specific OpsGenie teams and other entities you must upgrade your Sensu Enterprise OpsGenie configuration when upgrading to Sensu Enterprise 3.0 or later_

 The OpsGenie v2 Alert API replaces the `teams` and `recipients` attributes with a new `responders` attribute.
 As a result you must upgrade your Sensu